Skip to Main Content

 Key Concepts in Gender Studies covers 50 topics central to the field.
 Jane Pilcher and Imelda Whelehan′s introduction gives an account of gender studies - what it is and how it originated.
 The 50 entries reflect the complex, multi-faceted nature of the field in an accessible dictionary format.
 Each concept begins with a concise definition · includes illustrations of how the concept has been applied within the field · offers examples which allow a critical re-evaluation of the concept · is cross-referenced with the other key concepts · makes further reading suggestions.

-Male Order
+Male order

 First published in 1988, this is a collection of articles exploring the meaning of masculinity, at work, at home, in politics and in love.
 Looking at fashion, images of black men, heterosexuality, feminism, the new man and families, it examines some of the growing uncertainties about what it means to be male today.

-Slow Motion by Lynne Segal
+Slow motion by Lynne Segal

 This work looks at the ongoing feminist pessimism about men and male power.
 Throughout the 1980s, questions concerning the changing nature of men's lives and experiences have been debated with new passion and concern.
 From the exploration of sex roles to the study of gender and power, the psychology of men has emerged fraught with strain and crisis.
 This book approaches the problem in a new way by not looking at masculinity, but at specific masculinities.